ivanchubb/CTF-Writeups/2021/S.H.E.L.L. CTF/Readme.md

 5) Web Security

 ### Performance
 SHELL was advertised as a beginner CTF and I think it stayed true to that.
 It was the first CTF where I actually dedicated a full weekend to in order to capture as much flags as possible.
 This was my first CTF competing with a team.
 Of that team only two of us got any solves. between the two of us we managed 3544 points and **[placed 23rd of 533 teams](https://ctftime.org/team/155547)**.
 We managed to complete the entire forensics, web security, and reverse engineering category.
-The only ones we couldn't solve were 3 cryptography questions and one puzzle question (Cyber Attack 3).The questions i've solved are in this repo, the questions he solved can be found at [Jisoos link here]().
+The only ones we couldn't solve were 3 cryptography questions and one puzzle question (Cyber Attack 3).The questions i've solved are in this repo, the questions he solved can be found at [Smoothbrain's repo here](https://github.com/RandomPost/CTF-Writeups).

 ![categories](https://github.com/ivanchubb/CTF-Writeups/blob/main/2021/S.H.E.L.L.%20CTF/Category%20Breakdown.png)